davidtkramer/typical-data/README.md

 );
 ```

-> By providing a type to both the parent and child `attributes` methods, Typical Data will infer which attributes the child shares with the parent and will not require redefining them in the child factory.
+> By providing a type to both the parent and child factories' `attributes` methods, Typical Data will infer which attributes the child shares with the parent and will not require redefining them in the child factory.

 ## Database